For financial mentors

 Our services and tools

-Find the information and resources you need to refer your clients seamlessly and make the fastest and biggest difference for a client.
+Find the information and resources you need to refer your clients seamlessly to Good Shepherd NZ and make the fastest and biggest difference for a client.

-Good Loans are no-interest and fee-free to help people on low or limited incomes pay for essential items and manage or avoid high-cost debt.
+No-interest, fee-free loans for people on low incomes.
+Helps pay for certain essential items and manage or avoid high-cost debt.

 Loans can be used for: